BelfodilAimene/fastapi-server/README.md

 ### Create Your Docker Image
 Create Dockerfile [Dockerfile](Dockerfile).
 The Dockerfile will use a multi-stage build: the first stage will install Poetry and generate the list of dependencies, while the second stage will build a smaller image without Poetry.

+You can notice also that the Dockerfile does not use `pyenv` as the python version is already fixed using `FROM python:3.11.6-slim-bookworm`.

 ### Build Your Docker Image
 To build the Docker image, run: